PKGaspi/AsepriteScripts/README.md

 to learn more about the scripts.

 ## Disclaimer
-These scripts were last tested on Aseprite version v1.2.14.
+These scripts were last tested on Aseprite version v1.3.8.
 It happened before that an Aseprite update broke the functionality of these scripts.
 Please, backup your work before use.
-If a script doesn't work, please open an issue.
+If a script doesn't work, please report openning an issue.

 ## Installation